 Technology and markets progressing toward foot scanning to provide customized shoes.
 "Smart" shoes are also becoming available which can adjust to your feet through iPhone apps.
 Options are available online.
 Pricing is expensive and most don't accept Medicaid/Medicare at this time.

 In the meantime, best "over the counter" fit tends to be New Balance (800 Series+) or else Merrells, Vans.
-Orthodics are of great benefit in these shoes and should mold to the foot are often durable for the life of the shoe.
+Orthodics are of great benefit in these shoes and should mold to the foot and are often durable for the life of the shoe.

 Special Olympics can help through their "Fit Feet" program.

 Best advice is to see a podiatrist first as they can help with best fit and address other issues like bunions, nail fungus, flat feet, and other issues.